 Before Mira Minkoba is the Hopebearer.
 Since the day she was born, she’s been told she’s special.
 Important.
 Perfect.
-She’s known across the Fallen Isles not just for her beauty, but for the Mira Treaty named after her, a peace agreement which united the seven islands against their enemies on the mainland.
+She’s known across the Fallen Isles not just for her beauty, but for the Mira Treaty named after her, a peace agreement that united the seven islands against their enemies on the mainland.
 But Mira has never felt as perfect as everyone says.
 She counts compulsively.
 She struggles with crippling anxiety.
 And she’s far too interested in dragons for a girl of her station.
 After Then Mira discovers an explosive secret that challenges everything she and the Treaty stand for.
 Betrayed by the very people she spent her life serving, Mira is sentenced to the Pit–the deadliest prison in the Fallen Isles.
 There, a cruel guard would do anything to discover the secret she would die to protect.
 No longer beholden to those who betrayed her, Mira must learn to survive on her own and unearth the dark truths about the Fallen Isles–and herself–before her very world begins to collapse.

-Now I'm going to tell you the Good, the Bad, and my Final Thoughts on the book.
+Now I'm going to tell you the Good, the Bad, and My Final Thoughts on the book.

 -Mira.
 I like the main character.
 Author Francina Simone described her as a Hufflepuff and after reading the book myself.
 I agree.
-She's a passive character for a majority of the book and if i was raised the way her mom raised her, I'd probably be that way too.
+She's a passive character for a majority of the book and if I was raised the way her mom raised her, I'd probably be that way too.
 Her personality is to have concern for everyone else, before herself.

 -The representation.
 Mira's black and she has anxiety.
 Now the book is not about these things, these are just character traits of the MC and it was done so well.
-I would have loved for this book to have come out when I was of the YA age, when I was still dealing with my own self hate.
+I would have loved for this book to have come out when I was of the YA age when I was still dealing with my own self-hate.
 Having a character who looked like me, but the book was just about her adventures with dragons.
 I'm so down for that.
 Then with Ms. Meadows integrating Mira's anxiety without relying on stereotypes is also a breath of fresh air.

 -Dragons.
 The book has dragons, I miss seeing dragons in literature.
 Nowadays it's all vampires and werewolves.
 Not that that's bad, I just miss other supernatural beings.